 The left panel reports median and mean estimates of FATALITY (self) in the lowest and in the highest quintiles of age.
-IFR is calculated for the sample of respondent, by using the formula IFR = $10^{-3.27+0.0524Age}$ , derived in the meta-analysis of Levin et al. (2020).
+IFR is calculated for the sample of respondent, by using the formula IFR = $10^{-3.27+0.0524Age}$, derived in the meta-analysis of Levin et al. (2020).
 The right panel reports estimated FATALITY (others) with 95% confidence intervals.
 Data are split based on the respondent having had a family member hospitalized in the last year (not for Covid) and being in a State in the bottom or top tercile of Covid deaths.

 The second challenge raised by Figure 2 concerns non-Covid health adversities.
 Bad personal health naturally affects beliefs about oneself, but personal and vicarious non-Covid health adversities also raise pessimism for risk facing others.
-In Figure 2, the effect of non-covid hospitalizations of a family member (results are similar for self-hospitalization) is economically larger and statistically indistinguishable from that of moving from few local Covid deaths (bottom tercile of "level") to many (top tercile of "level").
+In Figure 2, the effect of non-Covid hospitalizations of a family member (results are similar for self-hospitalization) is economically larger and statistically indistinguishable from that of moving from few local Covid deaths (bottom tercile of "Level") to many (top tercile of "Level").
 Having a family member hospitalized for a non-Covid reason dramatically raises pessimism about risks facing others.

-&lt;sup>8 Heimer et al. (2019) also find that the young are overly pessimistic about their life expectancy while the old are overly optimistic, a fact they explain by the tendency of the young to focus on unlikely causes of death and that of the old to focus on likely diseases.
+7 Heimer et al. (2019) also find that the young are overly pessimistic about their life expectancy while the old are overly optimistic, a fact they explain by the tendency of the young to focus on unlikely causes of death and that of the old to focus on likely diseases.
 This cannot explain our findings because here the young and the old focus on the same disease.

 This finding is puzzling on two counts.
 First, it cannot be reconciled with standard experience effects, which are domain specific.
-In this approach, experiences in one setting, such as the stock market, affect beliefs about that same setting, but not about a similar and even correlated setting such as the bond market (Malmendier 2021).
-Second, it is conceptually not obvious why having experienced non-Covid health adversities should be associated with more pessimism about Covid FATALITY, as opposed to encouraging a more "relaxed" attitude toward Covid, given that there are so many other health risks (that they survived!).
+In this approach, experiences in one setting, such as stocks, affect beliefs in that same setting, but not in similar and even correlated settings such as bonds (Malmendier 2021).
+Second, it is conceptually not obvious why having experienced non-Covid health adversities should be associated with more pessimism about Covid FATALITY, as opposed to encouraging a more "relaxed" attitude toward Covid.
+These experiences may in fact cause respondents to think that there are so many other health risks (that they survived!).

 To shed light on these facts, we present a model of belief formation based on the psychology of memory.
-When thinking about FATALITY, experiences that are similar enough to Covid deaths or that frequently occur in the respondent's database compete for retrieval, consistent with the well-established roles of similarity, frequency and interference in memory research (Kahana 2012).
-The experiences that come to mind are then used to imagine Covid death.
-Recalling experiences that help imagination boosts Covid pessimism, experiences that do not help boost optimism.
+When thinking about FATALITY, people try to imagine Covid deaths using material retrieved from memory.
+Experiences in the memory database that are similar enough to Covid deaths or that occur frequently enough compete for retrieval, consistent with the well-established roles of similarity, frequency and interference in memory research (Kahana 2012).
+If - in the process of recall - a person retrieves experiences that help imagine Covid deaths, then he is pessimistic.
+If this person retrieves experiences that do not help imagination, he is optimistic.